Written By: Jennifer Dugan, Chief Family Officer – Dugan’s Travels

 In my personal life, almost 8 years ago I lost my daughter Megan who was 22 months old.
 People often say to me, “I do not know how you made it through that.”
 The truth is, it was a choice I made.
 I had the choice to let it destroy me or learn to live through it.
 It changed me forever.
 Who I was before she passed away is not who I am today.
 Her death was the most difficult time in my life.
 We all have those moments in our lives where there is a crossroads.
 One choice would take you one way – the other leads you down a much different path.
 I like to think I made the right choice in choosing to live life to the fullest after my loss, but I know others who have made a different choice.
 It would be very egoistical of me to think my choice was the “right” choice for everyone, but it was the right choice for me.

 What choice do we make now with all that our industry has experienced?
 Do we give up completely and veer onto another path?
 Do we make changes so that next time we are better prepared?
-Right now, my independent agents are working on their 2021 goals.
+Right now, my independent agents are working on their 2021 happy new year goals.
 I am encouraged by what I have seen.
 Many agents are looking forward and finding choices that are within their control that they can make to grow their businesses.
 I know not everyone will be able to recover from 2020 and I do not feel that choice is wrong if taking a different career direction is what someone needs at this point.
 I have had a few agents who left the industry a few months ago because they could not see a future who have already reached out about returning.
 Thankfully not all choices are set in stone and we can choose better when we know better!

-I hope your choices will bring you a wonderful 2021.
+I hope your choices will bring you a 2021 happy new year.
 I hope you will find yourself making many decisions you can brag about when you reflect on 2021.
 If you make a choice you regret, I hope you can rectify it.
 I can say personally I am so happy I made the choice to start my travel agency back in 1997.
 This industry has allowed me to meet so many people I love and care about.
 I have people who inspire me every day.
 I have a deep love for my business, and that love is a choice I made a long time ago when I decided to continue to keep going even when it felt so very hard.
-Cheers to all the choices we have for 2021 ahead of us, and may each of us, even when faced with difficulties, make the choices that align us with our most fulfilling lives.
+Cheers to all the choices we have for 2021 happy new year ahead of us, and may each of us, even when faced with difficulties, make the choices that align us with our most fulfilling lives.